 Click the icon above to see what we are all about!
 This video was created by a former student and looks at all aspects of EBS life!

-I’d like to welcome all our prospective families and students to our Open Evening 2020.
+I’d like to welcome all our prospective families and students to our online Open Evening 2021.

 From myself and all the staff and students, we hope you enjoy your time viewing this website.
-We do miss seeing you in person, but we are so glad to welcome you to view our school and community.
+We were so glad to invite visitors back this year, but if you were unable to make it, we welcome you to view our school and community.

 L. Swaine, Headteacher